 We also worked with the client’s officers to conceptualize a new system that will provide advanced information on expected bus order and “time to arrival” to customers across all 18 stations.
 We’re currently working with project stakeholders to create new operating policies and procedures to improve overall efficiencies.

 The team developed concept designs for the new Brisbane Metro depot— which includes new charging facilities, a workshop and administrative buildings — all designed to support the clean and green fleet of 60 new battery electric vehicles.
-Critical to our success was capturing the needs of the depot operators, optimising functional layouts while also designing for future fleet expansion.
+Critical to our success was capturing the needs of the depot operators, optimizing functional layouts while also designing for future fleet expansion.

 Additional fleet activities included developing charging solutions and electrical supply concepts for four end of route layover facilities and, within the depot itself, for the 25 metre (82 foot) long, battery electric bi-articulated vehicles.